toddcf/code-snippets/git/undo-changes/5-reflog-undo-deletes.md

 `git checkout <hash number>`

-You will now be in "detached HEAD" mode.
+You will now be in [detached HEAD](../head/detached-head/1-detached-head.md) mode.
 Now you can create a new branch which contains this commit:

 `git switch -c <new branch name>`